 - Emergency Contact Number

 - Numbers to places where you have a reservation – hotels, car rental etc.

 Set Boundaries – Plan ahead and set rules for your flight.
 How long will the kids be on electronics, how many snacks can they have?
 When do they need to turn their screens off and try to rest?

-Don’t let the fear of traveling with kids keep you from experiencing all that life has to offer!
-There are things to see and memories to make, so get out there and have some fun!
+Don’t let the fear of traveling with kids keep you from experiencing all that travel has to offer!
+There are things to see and memories to make, so get out there, see the world and have some fun!

 What are some of your favorite tips you use when you travel as a family?
 Leave us a comment below and let us know what you do to make your family vacations easier and more enjoyable.

 Somewhat Simple has partnered with CardRatings for our coverage of credit card products.
 Somewhat Simple and CardRatings may receive a commission from card issuers.